 Moreover, annoying pop-ups don’t scare your readers away only, but Google may give you penalties, as well.
 By using a stylish form, you can allure your readers to convince for to opt-in.
 Also, you should optimize your CTA appropriately.

 The human mind is a complicated and less forgiving one.
 If you can offer, a fast-loading site people will come and go.
 But if they face any problem regarding loading time they’ll seek for an alternate option.

 - Try a responsive theme so that you don’t have to worry much.

 - Optimizing images is a fruitful solution for a slower site.

 - You need to clear cache from your sites.
 There are plugins to do that job easily if you’re on WordPress.

 Not to mention that if you can make your site mobile-optimized, chances will get higher for more traffic.
 Giving an unforgettable experience throughout the mobile sites is a great option to engage users for future attachment.

 If you didn’t run the test for making your site working on mobile devices here is the checklist again.
-Check one by one and draw all users attention to the sites you’re working currently.
-Bookmark this post if you think it may be useful for the further job.
+Check one by one and draw all users’ attention to the sites you’re working on currently.
+Bookmark this post if you think it may be useful for further jobs.